UN Ambassador Nikki Haley evacuated from South Sudan camp after protest violence breaks out

 Haley, who’s in the middle of a three-country visit in Africa, left the camp as several hundred protesters opposing President Salva Kiir approached, a spokesperson for the U.S. Mission to the U.N. told Fox News.
 The protesters “became upset that [Haley] was not able to meet with them, due to time constraint,” the U.N. told The Associated Press.

-Shortly after Haley left the camp, which is meant for homeless and displaced residents, U.N. security guards fired tear gas into the crowd of more than 100 people who looted and destroyed a charity office operating there, an aid worked at the camp said.
+Shortly after Haley left the camp, which is meant for homeless and displaced residents, U.N. security guards fired tear gas into the crowd of more than 100 people who looted and destroyed a charity office operating there, an aid worker at the camp said.

-Frustration has been growing both inside and outside of South Sudan over the conflict that has killed tens of thousands of people, and created African’s largest displacement of civilians since the Rwanda genocide in 1994.
+Frustration has been growing both inside and outside of South Sudan over the conflict that has killed tens of thousands of people, and created Africa’s largest displacement of civilians since the Rwanda genocide in 1994.

 “We are disappointed by what we are seeing.
 This is not what we thought we were investing it,” Haley said in remarks released later by the U.N.
 “What we thought we were investing in was a free, fair society where people could be safe and South Sudan is the opposite of that.”